sdkdeepa/Landing-page-application/README.md

-# Udacity Frontend Developer Nanodegree
+# Landing Page

-Udacity's project 2 mainly focuses students to get hands on experience in the DOM manipulation using Javascript.
-I have created a navigation bar with links using DOM.
+I have created a navigation bar with links using DOM and with beautiful animations.

-### Project details:

-In the nutshell this project needs focus on the following areas:

-1. Add the Fourth section (hard-coded).
-2. Create Four navbar items corresponding to each section (dynamically).

-Couple of visuals needs to be added using JS only

-3. Clicking the navbar item >>> scrolling the viewport to the target section.
-Check this https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView
-4. Clicking the navbar item >>> highlighting the item background for the user to follow easily where s/he surfing.

-### Completed project details:
+### Details:
 - Please scroll carefully to see the navigation and the section highlighting.
 - Tested the page in desktop, tablet and mobile
 - This page is hosted in https://deepa-frontendprojects.netlify.app/